mlde/mlde/DEVELOPMENT.md

 ## Use text-based configuration files

-- use only human-readable and text-based configuration files
+- only human-readable and plain-text configuration files
-- the text-based configuriation files are decisive
+- the plain-text configuriation files are decisive
-- any gui-configuration-tools are based exclusively on the text-based configuration files
+- any gui-configuration-tools are based exclusively on the plaint-text configuration files

 ### Get configuration